Private James Alexander Arnell

 Died March 19, 1945

 Lloyd Hinch was born in 1923 in Winnipeg, Man. and attended Mount Royal College in 1942.
 The Varshicom Yearbook emphasizes that Hinch had a fondness for dramatics: “At formals he’s a second Fred Astaire / A dapper gent with never a care.”
 Pilot Officer Hinch joined the 425 Squadron of the Royal Canadian Air Force and, at age 22 he was killed on March 19, 1945, near the end of the Second World War during a bombing raid in Germany, when two planes collided.
 Hinch is buried at Hotton War Cemetery in Belgium.

 Died Aug.
 9, 1974

-Captain George Garry Foster attended Mount Royal from 1948 to 1952.
+George Foster attended Mount Royal College from 1948 to 1952.
 The Varshicom Yearbook speculated that Foster would become a chemist “if his Chem I exploits are any forecast.”
 After Mount Royal, Foster married and had two sons.
 He enjoyed a distinguished career in the Royal Canadian Air Force.
 Captain Foster earned the Canadian Forces Decoration, Memorial Cross ER 11 and United Nations Disengagement Observer Force.
 He died while flying from Beirut to Damascus with the “Buffalo Nine,” named after the Canadian-made Buffalo airplane.
 In 2005, a monument was unveiled at Calgary’s Peacekeeper Park to honour Captain Foster and the eight soldiers who died alongside him in the largest single-day loss of life in Canadian Forces peacekeeping history.

 Corporal Nathan Hornburg